satishchandrar/Windows/README.md

 # Windows
-Repository for windows and powershell commands
+# Repository for windows and powershell commands
+get-service